mibesr/software-articles-by-Efron-Licht/unfinished/testfast/testfast.md

  log.Printf("%-8s loaded %d files in %s", "all", len(Audio)+len(Img)+len(Fonts)+len(Shader), time.Since(start))
 }
 ```

+## slow but important tests

+Despite our best efforts, some tests are slow, taking hundreds of milliseconds or even seconds to run.
+We can mitigate the expense of these tests with these techniques.

+- Run them in parallel, either within the test process or in separate processes using multiple machines.
+- Start them as early as possible so they can 'catch up' with the rest of the test/deploy process.
+- Find ways to cut them down into smaller sub-processes, perhaps by caching results from previous runs.
+This can be hard to explain, so let's go into a bit more detail
+- This can be dangerous, though, as it can lead to your tests getting out of sync with your code.
+Use with caution.
+- Run tests probabilistically.
+Let's suppose we're a big company with big scale.
+We have 1000 tests in the 'slow' category that take on average 1s each (after accounting for parallelism, etc), leading to a 15-minute integration test stage.
+Since we _are_ a big company, though, we have 100 PRs a day.
+If we test a _random subset_ of those tests on each run, we will probabilistically get full coverage rather quickly.

 You can also avoid this issue by avoiding import-time behavior entirely or using the lazy-load and eager-nonblocking techniques discussed in my previous article.